 Frequently Asked Questions

-How can I register the modules of the last year of the Master program and the Master thesis?
+How are the modules of the last year of the Master program taking place?

 Can a Master's thesis be written outside the physics institutes?